jacksonh/manos/docs/tutorial/page-2.md

 Rendering our Hello World Template
 ----------------------------------

-Because Mango's template engine turns templates into CLR objects, we can now call our templates render method from our action.
+Because Manos's template engine turns templates into CLR objects, we can now call our templates render method from our action.
 Lets update the action code to look like this:

     Get ("/", ctx => ctx.Render ("index.html"));